If you find yourself asking, How do I sell my house without an agent in Dallas, Jamie Buys Houses can help.

-Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.
+Although we at Jamie Buys Houses cooperate with brokers in Dallas, TX, sometimes it’s best to avoid paying someone to be in the middle.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
 In certain situations, TX brokers and real estate agents can be very useful and earn their commission.
-Not always.
+But not always.

 How Do I Sell My House Without An Agent in Dallas?